 Alcove Bathtub | Tub with Skirt & Tile Flange

-Alcove Tub Fits Between 3 Walls, Skirted
+Alcove Tub Fits Between 3 Walls and Has a Front Skirt

-Alcove Soaking Tubs & Jetted Bathtubs
+3 Wall Alcove Soaking & Jetted Tubs

 • No Tile Deck